This package contains core business logic for the CDP Frontend SDK. It is intended for non-React applications that use pure Typescript.

 console.log("Transaction Hash:", result.transactionHash);

-For networks other than those supported by the CDP APIs, your end user must sign the transaction, and then
+For EVM networks other than those supported by the CDP APIs, your end user must sign the transaction, and then

 you must broadcast the transaction yourself.
 This example uses the public client from viem